Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Related Work

 \subsection{Causality in Robotics}

 Despite being acknowledged as an important concept, causality is relatively underexplored in the robotics domain~\cite{Brawer20IROS, Hellstroem21}.
-Some works explore causality to distinguish between task-relevant and -irrelevant variables.
+Some works explore causality to distinguish between task-relevant and -irrelevant variables~\cite{Stocking22}.
 For example, CREST~\cite{crest} uses causal interventions on environment variables to discover which of the variables affect an RL policy.
 They find that excluding them impacts generalizability and sim-to-real transfer positively.
 In~\cite{Bhat2016HumanoidIA} a set of causal rules is defined to learn to distinguish between unimportant features in physical relations and object affordances.
-A humanoid iCub robot learns through cumulative experiences that dropping heavy objects into a jar of water will increase the water level, and other variables like color are irrelevant.
 Brawer et al. present a causal approach to tool affordance learning~\cite{Brawer20IROS}.
-One strength of causal models is the ability to learn the causal relevance of variables on a given task.
 Some works explore Bayesian networks, for example, to learn statistical dependencies between object attributes, grasp actions, and a set of task constraints from simulated data~\cite{Song10}.
 While the main objective is to use graphical models to generalize task executions, these works don't look into the question of how these models can be utilized for failure explanations.
 A different paper~\cite{Uhde20RobotScientist} investigates the problem of learning causal relations between actions in household-related tasks.
-They discover, for example, that there is a causal connection between opening a drawer and retrieving plates.
-The learning is based on data that was obtained from human expert demonstrations, which were instructed, for example, to clean the table or wash the dishes in a virtual reality environment.
+They discover, for example, that there is a causal connection between opening a drawer and retrieving plates from human demonstrations.
 They only retrieve causal links between actions, while we focus on causal relations between different environment variables, like object features and the action outcome.